How Long Do Water Heaters Last: Here’s Your Guide

 • The amount of use it gets

-• The environment it is in (is it exposed to the elements, to extreme temperatures or dampness, etc)
+• The environment is in (is it exposed to the elements, to extreme temperatures or dampness, etc)

 • The quality of the water